 HGH is released in pulses throughout the day, determined in large part by “circadian rhythms.”
 Most HGH release occurs during stages III and IV deep sleep.

 - Two hormones, GHRH and somatostatin, produced in the hypothalamus regulate HGH production through a feedback loop.
 Growth hormone-releasing hormone (GHRH) stimulates HGH production and somatostatin inhibits HGH production.
 Specific gastrointestinal cells produce third regulating hormone, Ghrelin, which works in synergy with GHRH to stimulate HGH production.

 Human Growth Hormone obtained its name from the fact that HGH is necessary to make children grow in stature.
 At one time, this was believed to be essentially the only role played by HGH.
 We now know differently.
-It appears that nearly every organ in the body depends on HGH for proper growth and development.
-Growth hormone increases anabolic activity and lean body mass.
+It appears that nearly every organ in the body depends on Human Growth Hormone for proper growth and development as it increases anabolic activity and lean body mass.
 It regulates the body’s metabolism of proteins, electrolytes, carbohydrates, and controls how the body uses fat.